hmcts/rse-gradle-java-plugin/README.md

 Checkstyle is automatically applied and configured to use the HMCTS styleguide.

-If you need access to the checkstyle.xml file, eg. for configuring an IDE, it is extracted into a .config folder in your project roo in your project root.
+If you need access to the checkstyle.xml file, eg. for configuring an IDE, it is extracted into a .config folder in your project root.